Partitioning a graph into degenerate subgraphs: Hardness for large maximum degree

-Conversely, suppose that $G$ admits a $(p, q)$-partition.
-For each $x \in X$ and each literal $\ell$ corresponding to $x$, if $a_{x, f(\ell)}$ has colour $q$, we set $\ell$ to true; otherwise we set $\ell$ to false.
 By Claim \ref{claim:variable}, this is a valid truth assignment to the variable in $X$.
-Notice that at least one special vertex of each 4-clause gadget has colour $q$ given that $p = 1$, and exactly one special vertex of each 2-clause gadget has colour $q$ because otherwise a subgraph of colour $q$ with minimum degree $q + 1$ or a subgraph of colour $p$ with minimum degree $2$ can be found.
-This gives us the desired satisfying truth assignment of $(X, \C)$ and completes Case 1.
+Notice that at least one special vertex of each 4-clause gadget is a member of $V(Q)$ given that $p = 1$.
+Notice also that exactly one special vertex of each 2-clause gadget is a member of $V(Q)$, for if two special vertices, say $a_{x, i}$ and $a_{x, j}$, of a 2-clause gadget are in $V(Q)$, then $a_{x, i}$, $a_{x, j}$, their neighbours in $Q$ and $a'_{x, i}$ and $a'_{x, j}$ would induce a a graph of minimum degree $q + 1$ in $Q$.
+Similarly, if both $a_{x, i}$ and $a_{x, j}$ are in $V(P)$, then these vertices together with their neighbours in $P$ and $a'_{x, i}$ and $a'_{x, j}$ would induce a graph of minimum degree $2$ in $P$.
+Hence we have a satisfying truth assignment of $(X, \C)$ such that each $4$-clause has at least one true literal and each $2$-clause exactly one true literal.
+This completes Case 1.

-Case 2: $p = 0$ and $q \geq 2$.
+\textit{Case 2} $p = 0$ and $q \geq 2$.

-We show that $(X, \C)$ has a satisfying truth assignment with exactly one true literal per clause if and only if $H$ admits a $(p, q)$-partition.
-This implies by Lemma \ref{lem:sat} that deciding whether $H$ has a $(p, q)$-partition with $p = 0$ and $q \geq 2$ is $\mathbb{NP}$-hard.
+In this case, we reduce from \textsc{EXACT-RSAT}.
+More precisely, we will show that $(X, \C)$ has a satisfying truth assignment with exactly one true literal per clause if and only if $H$ admits a partition into a $p$-degenerate graph $P$ and a $q$-degenerate graph $Q$.
+By Lemma \ref{lem:sat}, deciding whether $H$ has a $(p, q)$-partition with $p = 0$ and $q \geq 2$ is $\mathbb{NP}$-hard.